MarcGrol/microgen/README.md

  - "event" (with "attributes"): Each command emits zero or more events.
 An event is used to exchange of information between services in an async away.

 ##Technical solution
 - Use a "dsl" to describe your application in terns of "services", "commands", "queries" and "events".
 Example: [application.go](./application.go).
-Based and this system-description some parts of the system are generated.
+Based on this system-description some parts of the system are generated.
 Example: [events.go](./tourApp/events/events.go) and [interface.go](./tourApp/gambler/interface.go).
 This approach is chosen to achieve consistent approach and ease error phrone tasks.
 - Use event sourcing.
 Store events and rebuild current state by replaying events ralated to an aggregate in the order of arrival.
 Currently the following aggregate are recognized: Tour and Gambler.
 - Could easily use command-Query seperation if scale requires it.
 - Provided implementation for "bus" (=to exchange of events between services).
 Current implementatio is based on NSQ.